Graph $p$-Laplacian eigenpairs as saddle points of a family of spectral energy functions: Conclusions

 \section{Conclusions}

 We would like to conclude with some notes and a short discussion on a number of open problems that are worth addressing in future research.
 We would first point out that we have not provided any theoretical study of the convergence of the continuous gradient flows, nor of the numerical schemes, that we have proposed.
 Thus, a detailed investigation of this theme is needed to definitely validate our approach.
 The second observation we would like to mention is related to differentiable saddle points.
 Any $p$-Laplacian eigenpair $(\eigenval,\eigenfunction)$ corresponding to a smooth saddle point of the $k$-th energy function can be fully characterized in a neighborhood of $\eigenfunction$ in terms of the behavior of the $p$-Rayleigh quotient.
 Indeed, the fact that $(\optedgeweight,\optnodeweight)$ is a differentiable saddle point implies that the eigenvalue $\eigenval[{[\optedgeweight,\optnodeweight],k}]$ is simple, yielding $\morse_f(\rayl_p)=k-1$, $\morse_f(-\rayl_p)=N-k$ by \Cref{increasing_directions}.
 As a consequence, differently from the local min-max algorithm presented in \cite{Yao2007NumericalMF}, with our approach we can compute directly a $p$-Laplacian eigenpair $(\eigenval,\eigenfunction)$ such that $\morse_f(\rayl_p)=k-1$, $\morse_f(-\rayl_p)=N-k$ without the need of computing a whole sequence of $p$-Laplacian eigenpairs having linear index in $\{1,\dots,k-1\}$\,.
 The second point we would like to stress is that the definition of the energy functions $\Eps_{p,k}(\edgeweight,\nodeweight)$ can be easily extended to the case $p=\infty$ by setting $p/p-2=1$ in the expression of $M_{\nodeset,p}$ and $M_{\edgeset,p}$.
 We will provide a more detailed study of this case in a future work.
 Finally, we would like to recall that all of our results hold only in the case $p>2$, thus leaving the open problem of the case $1<p<2$.
-However we would like to recall a recent duality result, presented in~\cite{zhang2021discrete, tudisco2022nonlinear}, and relating $p$-eigenpairs on the nodes to $q$-eigenpairs on the edges ($p,q$ conjugate).
+However we would like to recall a recent duality result, presented in~\cite{zhang2021discrete, tudisco2022nonlinear}, that relates $p$-eigenpairs on the nodes to $q$-eigenpairs on the edges ($p,q$ conjugate).
 This result indeed could lead to an extension of our approach to the case $p\in[1,2)$, up to a more detailed investigation.
-Consider the eigenvalue problem given by the critical point equation of the $q$-Rayleigh quotient $\rayl_q^{\edgeset}$ defined on the set of edge functions $\mathcal{H}(\tilde{\edgeset})=\{G:\tilde{\edgeset}\rightarrow\R\}$ as:
+In particular, considering the eigenvalue problem given by the critical point equation of the $q$-Rayleigh quotient $\rayl_q^{\edgeset}$ defined on the set of edge functions $\mathcal{H}(\tilde{\edgeset})=\{G:\tilde{\edgeset}\rightarrow\R\}$ as $\rayl_q^{\edgeset}(G):=\|\incidence^T G\|_q^q/\|G\|_q^q$.
+A critical pair (value, point) $(\eta,G)$ of $\rayl_q^{\edgeset}$ is regarded as a $q$-eigenpair on the edges.
+Note that $(\eta,G)$ is a $q$-eigenpair if it satisfies the nonlinear eigenvalue equation: